ethereum/EIPs/EIPS/eip-draft_backward_compat_PQ_migration.md

 For MPCitH zero-knowledge proof, we propose the use of [Katz-Kolesnikov-Wang](https://dl.acm.org/doi/pdf/10.1145/3243734.3243805) with parameters $`N=16`$, $`M=250`$, $`\tau=36`$ to achieve NIST Quantum Level 1 security.

-Since zkSTARK computations do not happen over a finite field (such as zkSNARKS), it is generally accepted that zkSTARK proofs are quantum-safe, as long as the hash used primitive is collapsing and is large enough, e.g. 256-bit key strength, to prevent a brute-force attack using Grover's algorithm.
+Since zkSTARK computations do not happen over a finite field (such as zkSNARKS), it is generally accepted that zkSTARK proofs are quantum-safe, as long as the hash used primitive is collapsing and is large enough, e.g., 256-bit key strength, to prevent a brute-force attack using Grover's algorithm.

 Our design has not yet taken into account how it affects Multi-Party Computation (MPC) wallets.